Andrea Escobar

 Colombian actress, television hostess, and model.

-Andrea is the oldest of two in her family, her brother one year younger is a chef, native of San Juan Bautista de Guacari.
+Escobar is the oldest of two.
+Her brother one year younger is a chef, native of San Juan Bautista de Guacari.

+Modelling career

-Andrea is a Colombian super model based in the USA.
-She won the Elite Model Look Colombia 2003, being number 16 over 75 countries with more than 100 contestants on the finals of Elite model look held in Singapore.
-She returned to Colombia and signed a contract with Stock Models in Bogota.
-A year later was scouted by the agency Michelle Pommier (Miami) in Colombia and moved to Miami.
-Later that year she changed her agency to Joy Front Management, her current agency.
+Escobar won the Elite Model Look Colombia 2003 and placed number 16 out of more than 100 contestants in the finals of Elite model look held in Singapore.
+She then signed a contract with Stock Models in Bogota.
+A year later Escobar was scouted by the agency Michelle Pommier and moved to Miami.
+Later that year she changed her agency to Joy Front Management.